-Definition - What does LH Surge mean?
+What Does LH Surge Mean?

 An LH surge is a rapid increase of the luteinizing hormone (LH) in a woman's bloodstream that occurs 24-48 hours prior to ovulation.
 As a result, the LH surge can be used to time sexual intercourse for the days prior to ovulation to increase the likelihood of conception.

-FertilitySmarts explains LH Surge
+FertilitySmarts Explains LH Surge

 The LH surge occurs when the brain signals to the ovary that the developing egg has fully matured.
 The pituitary gland, a small node at the base of the brain, releases LH.
 The ovary recognizes this release, the LH surge, and the follicle surrounding the egg begins to thin.
-Eventually, the fully matured egg is able to break free of the follicle and begin its descent into the fallopian tube in search of sperm.
+Eventually, the fully matured egg can break free of the follicle and begin its descent into the fallopian tube, searching for sperm.

 These kits are most accurate when the test (which requires a urine sample, similar to a pregnancy test) is taken around noon or the early afternoon.
-Women without standard cycles may not be able to accurately use OPKs and may require physician assistance in monitoring ovulation times.
+Non-standard cycles may not accurately use OPKs and may require physician assistance in monitoring ovulation times.